readybadger/robots-on-mars/README.md

 # Robots on Mars

-This is a toy simulation of Robots on Mars being instruction to move about a grid.
+This is a toy simulation of Robots on Mars being instructed to move about a grid.
 The specifics rules can be found in [scenario.md](/scenario.md).

 ![Preview image showing the UI of Robots on Mars](/preview.png)